blimjoe/overlay-rpi/README.md

 The chroot environment is located under the ```/project/chromiumos-R56/chroot``` directory.

-Let's exist the chroot first as we need to do some customization before move on.
+Let's exit from the chroot first as we need to do some customizations before move on.
 Type ```exit``` or ```Ctrl + D``` to exit from the chroot shell.

-Usually the chroot only need to be created once and can be used to build a board many times or build different boards.
+Usually the chroot only needs to be created once and can be used to build a board many times or build different boards.
 It very rarely need to be removed/re-created.

 ### Delete the chroot
 If you would like to remove the chroot and re-create it from scratch, don't delete the ```chroot``` directory directly.
 As there could be directories from the host OS bind mounted in the chroot, a ```rm chroot``` command could actually remove files from your host OS undesirably.

-The correct way to remove the chroot is by using below command.
+The correct way to remove the chroot is by using below commands.

 ```
 $ cd /project/chromiumos-R56